 Duty of confidentiality to authors

-All submitted final reports are treated as confidential documents.
-This means that, unless we have the authors’ prior permission, we will not disclose information about a final report.
-However, during the editorial review process, the following people may have access to your final report:
+All submitted final manuscripts are treated as confidential documents.
+This means that, unless we have the authors’ prior permission, we will not disclose information about a manuscript.
+However, during the editorial review process, the following people may have access to your manuscript:

 Reviewers

-The NIHR Journals Library has a system of closed review, where authors do not know who has reviewed or edited their final reports.
-However, all reviewers are expected to declare any competing interests that might relate to the final report we have asked them to review, and these are taken into account by the editors when considering reviewers’ comments.
+The NIHR Journals Library has a system of closed review, where authors do not know who has reviewed or edited their manuscripts.
+However, all reviewers are expected to declare any competing interests that might relate to the manuscript we have asked them to review, and these are taken into account by the editors when considering reviewers’ comments.
 We would expect reviewers to decline a review request should the conflict of interest be significant.

 Find out more about the editorial review process.